open-contracting/ocdskit/docs/Using_jq.md

 Or, you can split the stream of release packages into individual files named `xaaaa`, `xaaab`, `xaaac`, etc.:

     jq -crM '.[]' release_packages.json | split -l 1 -a 4

+If the file is large, the above commands will consume GBs of memory.
+Instead, you can run:

+    jq -cnM --stream 'fromstream(1|truncate_stream(inputs))' < release_packages.json | ocdskit compile